janmurer/DataScienceToolkits/README.md

     `docker ps -a`

-4. **To run the Multi Docker Container Application which is the basis of the "Backend" of our Web Application**
+4. **Run Multi Docker Container Application**

-    First create a file named **milestone_3.env** in the python_service directory and add it to .gitignore, it should look like the description below
+    Create a file named **milestone_3.env** in the python_service directory and add it to .gitignore, it should look like the description below

         DB_HOST=postgres
         DB_PORT=5432